4 Light & Airy secrets for Lightroom

 Those shadows need to stay in that range to keep that depth (unless you’re working with an ultra-tricky image, but that’s a convo for a different time).

-STEP 05: Tackle your white balance, your L&A secret #4
+STEP 05: Tackle your white balance, your airy secret #4

-You can have all of the settings you need for the dreamiest Light & Airy image and if your white balance is off, it’s never going to work.
+You can have all of the settings you need for the dreamiest bright and airy image and if your white balance is off, it’s never going to work.

 So let’s make sure you have everything you need to get started with your temperature and tint sliders.